-Cathy needs help soundproofing a wall in her townhome so she can drown out her noisy neighbors, but she’s just not sure how to go about it.
+Cathy needs help reducing the transfer of unwanted sound from a wall in her townhome so she can drown out her noisy neighbors, but she’s just not sure how to go about it.

 Here’s our advice: Cathy can try hanging tapestries and other cloth items on her walls to dampen some of the next-door noise.
 But there’s an even better solution than that.

-We recommend that Cathy look into National Gypsum’s SoundBreak XP Drywall.
-There’s a retrofit version that’s just 1/4-inch thick and it has a soundproofing membrane.
+We recommend that Cathy look into National Gypsum’s SoundBreak XP Wall Board and SoundBreak XP Retrofit Board.
+The retrofit version is just 1/4-inch thick and has a membrane that reduces sound transmission.

 This way, she’s basically putting a shield between her unit and her neighbors’ unit.